Qizbech Tughuzhuqo: Military service

-On March 12, 1823, Kizbech crossed the Kuban River with an army of 1,500 and attacked a village in construction near Yelizavetinsky.
-While he was defeating the 200-strong Cossack unit stationed there,reinforcements of 200 Cossacks and two cannons arrived from Alexandrovsky Fortress, and the artillery fire halted the Circassians.
-Just as Kizbech was preparing for an attack, General Vlasov’s army approached to the battlefield, prompting the Circassians to retreat.
+On March 12, 1823, Qizbech crossed the Kuban River with an army of 1,500 and attacked a Russian stanitsa in construction near Yelizavetinsky.
+While he was fighting the 200-strong Cossack unit stationed there, 200 Cossacks and two cannons arrived from Alexandrovsky Fortress, and the artillery fire halted the Circassians.
+As Qizbech prepared for an attack, General Vlasov's army approached to the battlefield, prompting the Circassians to retreat.
 The Cossacks pursued and attacked the retreating forces.
-During the clashes, Kizbech captured a sergeant and two soldiers.
-Russian artillery took position and opened fire and Kizbech’s eldest son was killed by the artillery, and his body was captured by the Cossacks.
+During the clashes, Qizbech captured a sergeant and two soldiers.
+Russian artillery took position and opened fire and Qizbech's eldest son was killed by the artillery, and his body was captured by the Cossacks.

-On 9 October 1823, Kizbech unsuccessfully tried ambushing Russian forces near the Alexandrovsky post.
+On 9 October 1823, Qizbech unsuccessfully tried ambushing Russian forces near the Alexandrovsky post.
 Two days later he launched a raid on Elizavetinskaya settlement, and his forces got into an engagement with the defending Cossacks.
-However, after receiving news of approaching Russian reinforcements, Kizbech hastily turned around, and headed back to Circassia.
-The Russians intercepted his forces twice, leading to heavy casualties on the Circassian side; however, Kizbech managed to get back to Circassia, heavily wounded and with 3 captives.
+According to eyewitness accounts, Qizbech fought to break the encirclement; he suffered a severe sabre blow to his left temple and neck, and was pierced through the side by a pike.
+However, after receiving news of approaching Russian reinforcements, Qizbech headed back to Circassia.
+The Russians intercepted his forces twice, leading to heavy casualties on the Circassian side; however, Qizbech managed to get back to Circassia, heavily wounded and with 3 captives.